-The First WHOIS-RT Report incorrectly titles the section on Internationalized Registration Data as “Internationalized Doman Names”.
+The First WHOIS-RT Report incorrectly titles the section on Internationalized Registration Data as “Internationalized Domain Names”.
 As the report itself makes clear, the problem is not with the domain names which are handled by the DNS and WHOIS by translating them into ASCII (Punycode), but in the registration data such as the registrant name or mailing address.
 WHOIS only allows 7-bit ASCII for those, and the need to be able to enter such data in local scripts exists for non-IDN domains as well.

 The WHOIS1 Report incorrectly classed these recommendations under the title Internationalized Domain Names (IDNs).
 In fact, the need for internationalized registration date applies to both IDNs as well as traditional names.